MahadevVasista/Mycode/ODSC-Conference-Syllabus.md

   * The major components of the Bot Framework
   * Introductory knowledge of intelligent bots
   * What types of bot data there are
-3. User Experience:  Principles and Best Practices
   * Getting the best user experience through thoughtful design
 6. Developer's Introduction and Building an intelligent bot with Bot Builder Node.js SDK
   1. Toolbox - Go over prereqs
   * Setup project in VSCode (and set up debugger)